Flat Beat: Commercial reception

 The song was a surprise international success in Europe, topping the charts in Austria, Finland, Flanders, Germany, Italy, and the United Kingdom.
 In the latter country, it was the seventh song featured in a Levi's advert to top the UK Singles Chart and the 25th instrumental single to top the chart.
 On the Eurochart Hot 100, "Flat Beat" peaked at number two and was Europe's 11th-most-successful hit of 1999.
 "Flat Beat" was not as successful in France, where it peaked at number five and did not receive airplay, selling only a quarter of the copies as it did in the UK.

+Legacy

-In September 2005, Stylus Magazine included the track's bassline at number 13 in their list of the "Top 50 Basslines of All Time".
+In 2003, Q Magazine ranked "Flat Beat" number 175 in their list of the "1001 Best Songs Ever".
+In September 2005, Stylus Magazine included the track's bassline at number 13 in their list of the "Top 50 Basslines of All Time", while Mixmag included it in their "The Best Basslines in Dance Music" in 2020.
+The magazine added, "Disclaimer: it's likely you'll be thinking there's a bees' nest in the corner of your room after listening to it.
+Don't let that put you off, though.
+"Flat Beat" boasts one of the best basslines of all time."

 Music video

 Prior to the "Flat Beat", Dupieux created Flat Eric, a fictional puppet character, for Levi's commercials for Sta-Prest One Crease Denim Clothing, built by Jim Henson's Creature Shop.
 The popularity of the commercials lead to a music video for the song being created, also featuring Flat Eric.

-The music video for "Flat Beat" was directed by Quentin Dupieux and released alongside the single release.
+The accompanying music video for "Flat Beat" was directed by Quentin Dupieux and released alongside the single release.
 The video was released on VHS and later on digital download services and YouTube on the official F Communications channel.
 The video was listed in Maxim's list of Best Puppets in a Music Video.